Dean: Dr. Scott Stolte, Pharm.D

 - have a criminal background check complete and clear, per site requirements, by an approved provider; and

-- complete and clear other site-specific requirements, such as FBI fingerprint check, PA child abuse background check, etc.
+- complete and clear other site-specific requirements, such as FBI fingerprint check, PA child abuse background check, drug screen etc.

 These criteria are fully described throughout the curriculum, including deadlines and ramifications of non-compliance.

 The Advanced Pharmacy Practice Experience (APPE) occurs during the fourth professional year (the P-4 year) of the professional program.
-Each student will be assigned to 1 six-week rotation, plus 6 five-week rotations, some of which may be at some distance from the Wilkes-Barre area.
+Each student will be assigned to 7 rotations (5-6 weeks each) comprising a total of 1440 hours, some of which may be at some distance from the Wilkes-Barre area.
 As much as possible, The School of Pharmacy will assist in locating safe, affordable housing for APPEs.
 Since patient care is a continuous activity, some experiences may be conducted outside of regular school/business hours.
 Note also that APPE start and end dates do not adhere to the regular university calendar.
-The student is responsible for paying all transportation and housing costs for all experiential components of the curriculum, except where noted.
+The student is responsible for paying all transportation, site requirement, and housing costs for all experiential components of the curriculum, except where noted.

 Graduation, Degree and Licensure Requirements